sittipongwork/docker-php-nginx/README.md

 to change to a non-privileged port (above 1024).

 The last build of the old version that exposed port 80 was `trafex/alpine-nginx-php7:ba1dd422`

+### Breaking changes and Add Laravel 6.x (27/09/2019)

+Add Laravel 6.x to container for run laravel into container

 ## Usage